fenago/kubernetes-course/md/Lab_4.md

-that by extracting the API server address and authentication information from the client kubeconfig file, which is located in `~/.kube/config` by default, as we saw in the previous chapter.
+that by extracting the API server address and authentication information from the client kubeconfig file, which is located in `~/.kube/config` by default, as we saw in the previous lab.
 In this section, we will look at the different ways to directly access the API server with HTTP clients such as curl.

 There are two possible ways to directly access the API server via the